 Next year of the Rooster: 2029

 One can literally and figuratively set their clock by the Rooster, a sign that’s defined by reliability and consistency.
-For this reason, Roosters tend to do very well in Ox years, wherein hard work and determination are rewarded, and they are expected to succeed in 2021.
+For this reason, Roosters tend to do very well in Ox years.
 “They are also very brave and very entertaining,” Wang says.
 Ox and Snake are the best matches for a Rooster.
 When it comes to compatibility, you may want to cross-reference your zodiacs.
 According to Western astrology, these are the zodiac signs that should never date each other.

 Birth years of the Dog: 1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018